Zachos completed his PhD at the University of Crete in 1997. He then received

 Eleni completed her PhD in 2014 and has been working in our lab as a post-doc since.
 She is investigating mitotic spindle checkpoint mechanisms, the abscission checkpoint and mechanisms of spindle formation.
 From 2021, she continues working in our lab as an independent H.F.R.I fellow.

-Nikos is a Master student in our laboratory.
-He is investigating mechanisms of mitotic spindle formation.
+He is now a PhD student in our laboratory where he is investigating mechanisms of mitotic spindle formation in human cells.

 © 2021 Zachos Lab Website